These are a few of the things you will learn as an apprentice:

 Jamestown, MO 65046

 I typically work 9-10 hours per day, Monday thru Saturday.
 During the peak summer months it is not unusual to work 10 hours a day.
 Depending on skill level and interest, employees and interns will share the responsibilities of farmers market days (Saturdays) and/or lead a crew on Saturday mornings when CSA members come to the farm to fulfill their Farm Work Shifts.
 For 35 weeks of the year (April thru December), I follow a weekly harvest & delivery schedule for the CSA & farmers market.
-O n Tuesdays and Fridays the entire crew typically works all day harvesting and washing produce.
-That produce is stored overnight in our coolers, and on Wednesday afternoons CSA shares are delivered to Columbia where they are distributed to members.
+On Tuesdays and Fridays the entire crew typically works most of the day harvesting and washing produce.
+That produce is stored overnight in our coolers, and on Wednesday afternoons CSA shares are delivered to Columbia where they are distributed to our members.
 On Saturdays I sell at a large farmers market in Columbia, MO as well as distribute CSA shares at the market.
 On Wednesday afternoons and Thursdays the crew focuses on sowing seeds, weeding, transplanting, trellising and other various farm tasks.

 I will consider part time and full time applicants for both employment positions.
 Click on one of the links below to read a job description and instructions for applying.